-An in-depth discussion of icing cloud microphysics and atmospheric thermodynamics, FAA icing certification requirements, and ground and flight test procedures necessary to validate aircraft ice protection systems and show compliance with the Federal Aviation Regulations.
+This course is offered twice per year on-campus and once per year distance learning.
+The course is designed to provide an in-depth discussion of icing cloud microphysics and atmospheric thermodynamics, FAA icing certification requirements, and ground and flight test procedures necessary to validate aircraft ice protection systems and show compliance with the Federal Aviation Regulations.

-Anticipated Student Academic Outcomes
+Anticipated Course Learning Outcomes

 Be familiar with